Aryan55444/web-scraper/README.md

 > **A comprehensive web scraping application built as a final project demonstration.
 This tool enables efficient extraction and analysis of web content with a modern, user-friendly interface.**

-## 👨‍💻 About the Developer

-**Aryan Patel** - Full Stack Developer from India
-- 🎓 Computer Science Enthusiast
-- 🌍 Passionate about data extraction and web technologies
-- 🚀 This project showcases practical implementation of web scraping concepts

 ## 📋 Project Overview